Do you have a frozen shoulder?

 Treatment is very individual, however anti-inflammatory medication, in the form of a tablet or an injection, is often suggested at some point within the first two stages.
 Treatment should also include physiotherapy, which incorporates various strengthening, movement, and stretching exercises.
 The goal of treatment is to maximise daily function and to establish independence.

-Book in with Robert and Jeff (bookings can be made on the website or by calling (08) 9203 7771 for an assessment, treatment, and an exercise program
+Book in with Robert (bookings can be made on the website or by calling (08) 9203 7771 for an assessment, treatment, and an exercise program

 nextgen